NNazem/FinHub-Web/README.md

 ---

+<h2>💻 Technologies</h2>

+The application consists of a React.js frontend and a Go backend, with PostgreSQL as the database.
+GitHub Actions automates the CI/CD pipeline, handling build and deployment processes.
+The system is deployed on a personal VPS.

+---

 <h2>‼️ Warning</h2>

 <p>Please note that this project is solely intended for learning purposes.
 It is not designed for real-world usage, financial transactions, or investment management.
 Use at your own risk.</p>